CIRCL/AIL-framework/README.md

 Nevertheless, moderate your queries!

-Here are the steps to setup your pystemon and feed data to AIL:
+Here are the steps to setup pystemon and feed data to AIL:

 1. Clone the [pystemon's git repository](https://github.com/CIRCL/pystemon)